tsackton/taelgar/Gazetteer/Istaros Watershed/Rivers/~Valmont Tributary~.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%%small river that joins the Valmont north of the confluence with the Ardonne. not labeled.%%
+%%small river that joins the Valmont north of the confluence with the [[Andonne]]. not labeled.%%